raid-guild/handbook/docs/discord-bots.md

 ## Haus Bot

-This bot is operating on Raid Guild discord channels #dao-verified, #uh-notifications and #haus-of-daos for the convenience of DAO Haus and UBERHAUS in order to keep track of incoming member proposals.
+This bot is operating on Raid Guild discord channels <span class="channels">#dao-verified</span>, <span class="channels">#uh-notifications</span> and <span class="channels">#haus-of-daos</span> for the convenience of DAO Haus and UBERHAUS in order to keep track of incoming member proposals.
 It contains variables such as:

 - the name of the proposal
 - a short description of the proposal